justeattakeaway/pie/apps/pie-docs/src/components/toast/overview/overview.md

 ## Overflow

 If the body copy extends beyond one line, it should automatically wrap to multiple lines.
 Multi-line text will be truncated so that it does not exceed three lines.
-For longer text content, consider utilising a pop-up component.
+For longer text content, consider an alternative component.

 {% contentPageImage {
     src:"../../../assets/img/components/toast/overflow.svg",